Koenkk/zigbee2mqtt.io/docs/devices/FUT089Z.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing
+To pair the device, press the ON and OFF buttons simultaneously until the central red LED flashes quickly.

+### Working principle
+The remote has 7 zone switches plus an eighth zone being controlled by the ON and OFF buttons.
+Each zone sends commands to a ZigBee group which is currently hardcoded.
+Zone 1 is mapped to ZigBee group 101, Zone 2 to 102 and so forth.
+This means that currently each remote controls the same ZigBee groups.
+To control a light, first create a ZigBee group with the correct ID (10X), then add the device you intend to control to that group.
+Do NOT add the remote itself.

+There is no support for sending events instead of commands.

+### Quirks
+The remote does not seem to respond to any ZigBee commands sent after initial configuration without taking out the battery and putting it back in.
+To send any command to it (like a Leave or configure command), take out the battery, send the command and quickly put it back in.

+It does also not support binding its light output clusters or manually joining it to a group.

+### Touchlink
+The remote supports Touchlink.
+It is unclear how the Touchlink configuration interacts with the regular group configuration so if you intend to use Touchlink it would probably best not to pair it to a network.

 <!-- Notes END: Do not edit below this line -->